 Consciously choosing thoughts

 From moment to moment, we are making decisions about our identity; who we are and how we think, feel and behave.
-CBT teaches us to master this process rather than to passively succumb to the ideas and thoughts with which we unconsciously identify.
+CBT teaches us to master this process.

 New way of thinking